dariolitardi/smartecgrepo/README.md

 <img src="pictures/limitations.png"/>

-Figure 7 - **Comparison between the number of instances and the execution times of the entire execution time (the time from when a beat is detected until when the data is sent via Bluetooth)**
+Figure 7 - **Comparison between the number of instances and the execution times from when a beat is detected until when the data is sent via Bluetooth**

+The execution times of with 1600 instances is very slow: after five minutes it doesn't even return an output.

-This result indicates that the most significant limitation is low computational performance of the STM32 board due to a low CPU frequency (84 Mhz).
+These results indicates that the most significant limitation is low computational performance of the STM32 board due to a low CPU frequency (84 Mhz).

 ### Accuracy